 Funding: State and local funds Mental Health Transformation Activities: Support for Culturally Competent Services and Workforce Development (NFC Goal 3.1) The Multicultural Task Force, which includes a representative of the Division of Children and Youth Services, continued to meet in FY 2009 to identify priority areas to be addressed related to cultural issues in community mental health service delivery.
+In FY 2010, the MCTF became advisory to the Mississippi Transitional Outreach Program (MTOP) targeting transition-aged youth and further described under Criterion 3.
 Children and youth service providers had the opportunity to participate in their local CMHC Day of diversity activities in October 2008.
-The 20th Annual Lookin' to the Future Conference and the Mississippi Conference on Child Welfare offered one session on cultural diversity that addressed issues of a "future with changing faces."
-The DMH continued to use the National Coalition Building Institute's (NCBI) Prejudice Reduction Training Model; NCBI training sessions were conducted in Region 3, Region 8 (Copiah County, Rankin County and Simpson County) in April 2009.
+In FY 2009, The 20th Annual Lookin' to the Future Conference and the Mississippi Conference on Child Welfare offered one session on cultural diversity that addressed issues of a "future with changing faces."
+The DMH continued to use the National Coalition Building Institute's (NCBI) Prejudice Reduction Training Model; Four NCBI training sessions were conducted in Region 1, 3, Region 8 (Copiah County, Rankin County and Simpson County) and MS FAA in 2009.
+By April 2010, an NCBI training session was conducted with 60 individuals at MS FAA.
+Local CMHC Day of Diversity activities were offered, and children and youth service providers were encouraged to participate.
+Staff of the Division of Children and Youth Services presented information on cultural competency at the 2009 Mississippi Black Leadership Summit: "Expanding Our Ranks Unleashing Our Power."
+Members have attended workshops on Disparities Among Native Americans, Resources for Spanish-Speaking Communities, National Networks of Libraries of Medicine, and Eliminating Mental Health Disparities: Challenges and Opportunities.
 Goal: To further enhance service development and quality of service delivery to minority populations of children and youth with severe behavioral and emotional disorders.
 Objective: To address cultural diversity awareness and sensitivity through training sessions or workshops focused on this topic.